 PS 24143 FUNDAMENTAL PHYSICS II - The continuation of Fundamental Physics I includes the topics of electricity and magnetism, light and optics, and Modern Physics.
 Laws and principles that govern the various subject areas are discussed.
-Prerequisite: A "C" or above in PS 24123 Fundamental Physics I.
+Prerequisite: A "C" or above in PS 24123 Fundamental Physics I. ACTS course equivalent PHYS2044.

 PS 24151 FUNDAMENTAL PHYSICS II LABORATORY - The lab extends the concepts of Fundamental Physics II and must be completed concurrently with PS 24143.
+ACTS course equivalent PHYS2044.